 Don’t hesitate to own your code.
 You are probably the only person who can better help others understand your code.
 You need to aim to make your code remain readable to yourself and others many years from today.

 31. Disregarding and ignoring non-functional requirements

-It is very probable to happen that you sometimes forget about essential requirements like performance and security when deadlines are approaching, or you are trying to deliver something really quick.
+It is very probable to happen that you sometimes forget about essential requirements like performance and security when deadlines are approaching or you are trying to deliver something really quickly.
 Keep a checklist for those.
-You don't want them destroying your party since you drafted your deadlines before contemplating these non-functional requirements.
+You don’t want them destroying your party since you drafted your deadlines before contemplating these non-functional requirements.

 Improving how you work through habits is a great way to avoid having to think a lot about each and every situation.
-As soon as you have assimilated an excellent method of doing something, it is going to end up effortless.
-If you'd like to talk about some other programming customs which you consider detrimental, or you want to criticize mine, then write a comment and let's talk.
+As soon as you have assimilated a perfect method of doing something, it is going to end up effortless.
+If you’d like to talk about some other programming customs which you consider detrimental, or you want to criticize mine, then write a comment, and let’s talk.